 If you request support, we will collect information from you.

 Where we share information with third parties, such as voluntary groups, to deliver support, we may collect information from them about the support that has been delivered.
+We may also collect information from a third party, or referring organisation, if they make a referral to us on your behalf, with your permission.

 Who might we share your information with?